The Ministry of Education in New Zealand regulates and funds early childhood education and care services.

 The Department of Social Welfare licensed early childhood service facilities.
 It also regularly carried out inspections (often surprise inspections without notice) for the purpose of making sure that services maintained full compliance with regulations.

 A popular term in the public sector to describe the management of a private sector is 'stewardship'.
 As stewards of the ECE sector and individual services, the Ministry of Education in many ways must defend the operation of services and do its utmost to support them even in the face of criticism.
+On the other hand, it also has a public responsibility to shut down services that are not operating within the bounds of the regulations or have potential to be dangerous or unsafe for children.
+This makes the job of the Ministry of Education quite tricky - it is engaging in a constant balancing act between protecting the interests of service providers and the interests of the NZ taxpayer.

 Early Childhood Education Policy